ct1/guides/production_postgresql.md

 ----------

 ### 1. Create project database in remote PostgreSQL
-Login to your production server
+Login to your production server.
 ```
 ssh root@<production-server-ip-address>
 ```